cloudflare/cloudflare-docs/content/email-security/partners.md

 1. Log in to the [Area 1 dashboard](https://horizon.area1security.com/).
 2. Go to **Settings** (the gear icon).
-3. In **Delegated Accounts**, select the parent account where you want to create a child account.
+3. In **Delegated Accounts** > **Accounts** select the parent account where you want to create a child account.
 4. Select **Create New customer**.
-5. For **Customer Name**, enter the name for the child account.
-6. In the **Account Type**, select _Advantage_.
-7. For the **Admin User Information** fields, enter the information for the person who will be performing administrative duties for this account.
-8. Scroll down to the **Email Traffic Related Information** section.
-9. Enter your email domain in **Primary Email Domain**.
+5. Enter their information, and make sure you select _Advantage_ in **Account Type**.
-10. The number to enter in **Looback Hops** will depend on the place Area 1 is in the chain of events and depends on your configuration.
-Refer to [Inline deployment](/email-security/deployment/inline/) and [API deployment](/email-security/deployment/api/) for more information on this.
+6. Scroll down to the **Email Traffic Related Information** section, and enter the information related to your email provider.
+The number to enter in **Looback Hops** will depend on your email configuration and where Area 1 is in the chain of events.
+Refer to [Inline deployment](/email-security/deployment/inline/) and [API deployment](/email-security/deployment/api/) for more information.
-11. For **Daily Email Volume** and **Number of Email Users** make sure you enter the appropriate values for your organization.
+7. For **Daily Email Volume** and **Number of Email Users** make sure you enter the appropriate values for your organization.
-9. Select **Save**.
+8. Select **Save**.

 ## Create users and assign permissions

 You can create users at both the parent and child account level.
 Users created at parent level will have access to all its child accounts.
-Users created at child level will only have access to the assigned child Account.
-Child accounts can limit or disable delegated access from the parent.
-If you modify the Delegated Access controls, make sure you create an admin account in the child first.
+Users created at child level will only have access to the assigned child account.

-### Create a user at parent account level

-1. Log in to the [Area 1 dashboard](https://horizon.area1security.com/) with a parent account.
-2. Go to **Settings** (the gear icon).
-3. In **Users and Actions** > **Users and Permissions** select **Add user**.
-4. Fill the information required, such as email address and name.
-5. In **Permission**, select the appropriate permissions for the account.
-6. Select **Send invitation** to email the user and create their credentials to log in to the Area 1 dashboard.

-### Create a user at child account level

-1. Log in to the [Area 1 dashboard](https://horizon.area1security.com/) with a child account.
-2. Go to **Settings** (the gear icon).
-3. In **Users and Actions** > **Users and Permissions** select **Add user**.
-4. Fill the information required, such as email address and name.
-5. In **Permission**, select the appropriate permissions for the account.
-6. Select **Send invitation** to email the user and create their credentials to log in to the Area 1 dashboard.

-### Permissions and delegated permissions

-You can delegate the following account permissions for users of parent accounts:

-- **Read-only**: Can enter child accounts but is prevented from making any changes to settings, regardless of the customer account settings.
-- **Read-write**: Can enter child accounts and make changes on behalf of the customer.

-Child accounts can set the level of access parent accounts have:
+Child accounts can [limit or disable](/email-security/account-setup/manage-parent-permissions/) the level of access allowed from their parent account.

-- **No external account access**: Prevents all access from the parent account (including Area 1).
-- **Allow external account view-only access** (Default): Allows a parent user to view the customer's portal, including settings.
-- **Allow external account admin access**: Allows a parent user to administer the customer account on their behalf.
-By selecting this option, the customer is acknowledging consent for outside administration of their account.

-To manage permissions:

-1. Log in to the [Area 1 dashboard](https://horizon.area1security.com/) with a child account.
-2. Select **Settings** (the gear icon).
-3. Go to **Delegated Accounts** > **Manage Permissions**, and choose one of the permissions.

-Refer to [Permissions](/email-security/account-setup/permissions/) for detailed information on this subject.
+If you modify the Delegated Access controls, make sure you create an administrator account in the child first.

+To create an account at parent level or child level:

+{{<render file="_add-user.md" withParameters="with a parent account or child account depending on what you are trying to create">}}

 ## Escalation contacts

 You should add escalation contacts so Area 1 can send notifications regarding detection events and critical service related issues.
-Area 1 highly recommends that contacts have both phone and email contacts.
+Area 1 highly recommends that these contacts have both phone and email contacts.

 Refer to [Escalation contacts](https://developers.cloudflare.com/email-security/account-setup/escalation-contacts/) for more information.